• Skip to primary navigation

 The best Alzheimer’s book is “The End of Alzheimer’s: The First Program to Prevent and Reverse Cognitive Decline” by Dr. Dale Bredeson (my Amazon link).
 He doesn’t mention lithium orotate so I look forward to hearing his thoughts on this new research.
 [I’ll come and update the blog when I do]

-You can read about some of Dr. Bredesen’s work here: Alzheimer’s disease, mercury and mycotoxins
+You can read about some of Dr. Bredesen’s work here: Alzheimer’s disease, mercury and mycotoxins.

 I look forward to human clinical trials of NP03.
 Dr. Cuello “ believes that there is an excellent opportunity to launch initial clinical trials of this formulation with populations with detectable preclinical Alzheimer’s pathology or with populations genetically predisposed to Alzheimer’s, such as adult individuals with Down Syndrome.”

-I would also love to see lithium orotate compared to NP03 in future research.
+I also look forward to human clinical trials of lithium orotate for Alzheimer’s disease.
+And I would love to see lithium orotate compared to NP03 in future research.

-In the meantime I feel this early research is exciting because it supports some of what is being seen clinically with lithium orotate.
+In the meantime I feel this research is exciting because it supports so much of what is being seen clinically with lithium orotate.

 Have you used lithium orotate with success?
 How much has helped you and have you seen cognitive benefits?
 What about a more even mood, better sleep and less anxiety?